Cantara/ProcessWatcher/README.md

 # ProcessWatcher

-A java library for watching, fingerprinting and eventing of processes (Process IDS watcher)
+A java library for watching, fingerprinting and eventing of processes (A simplified process IDS watcher)

 This library will record/fingerprint the system for a configurable period (i.e. 20 minutes for servers with no logrotate or daily cronjobs or 36 hours for systems with daily jobs++).
 You can also whilelist processes in the configuration.